SanaKhan1401/Insurance-Fraud-Detection-Project/README.md

-We are compairing varopous model to detect fraud
+We are compairing various model to detect fraud.